LiamJCates/Programming-Notes/Algorithms/Trees/AVL/AVL.md

   b
  /
 a

+Where a has BF of 0, b has BF of 1, and c has BF of 2

 3. Right-Left Rotation (RL Rotation) – New node is inserted in the left subtree of the right subtree of the critical node.